Insomniac Games reveals new look for ‘Marvel’s Spider-Man Remastered’

 “We loved working with John Bubniak on the original game; however, to get a better match to Peter Parker/Spider-Man actor Yuri Lowenthal’s facial capture, we have cast Ben Jordan to be the face model for Peter Parker on the PS5 console.
 He looks incredible in-game, and Yuri’s moving performances take on a new life.”

 Additionally, the developer has stated that performance has also been boosted to utilise new hardware features such as the PS5’s SSD.
-Performance Mode will allow players to play the entire game with a high frame rate that targets 60 frames per second, as well as being able to instantaneously load fast-travel between locations.
+Performance Mode will allow players to play the entire game with a high frame rate, as well as being able to instantaneously load fast-travel between locations.

 Check out the Performance Mode gameplay below:

-Other features will include full use of Spatial 3D Audio on applicable headphones, full functionality of the PS5 DualSense controller’s haptic feedback and adaptive triggers, a revamped photo mode, and brand new suits, including the same one from Sony’s The Amazing Spider-Man films.
+Other features will include the use of Spatial 3D Audio on applicable headphones, full functionality of the PS5 DualSense controller’s haptic feedback and adaptive triggers, a revamped photo mode and brand new suits, including the same one from Sony’s The Amazing Spider-Man films.

-The only way to access the new remastered version of the game is through Marvel’s Spider-Man Miles Morales Ultimate Edition, as Insomniac Games revealed that there would be no free upgrade for PS4 players, nor would a physical release be made available.
+Currently, the only way to access the new remastered version of the game is through Marvel’s Spider-Man Miles Morales Ultimate Edition, as Insomniac Games revealed that there would be no free upgrade for PS4 players nor would a physical release be made available.

 The developer also recently confirmed that anyone who purchases Marvel’s Spider-Man: Miles Morales will be able to transfer their save date files if they choose to upgrade to the PS5 edition at a later date.